'The fiddle is laughing': How this teen and 83-year-old keep Ti-Jean Carignan's music alive

 They make an odd pair.
-Bergeron is now 15 — reserved and wispy thin, with long, sunblond hair.
-Losier, 83, is an exuberant character from northern New Brunswick, with thin white hair and coke-bottle lenses that double the size of his eyes.
+Bergeron is a reserved and wispy-thin teenager, with long, sunblond hair.
+Losier, an exuberant octogenarian from northern New Brunswick, has thin white hair and coke-bottle lenses that double the size of his eyes.

 During that first meeting, the teenager from Berlin and the old Acadian played Ti-Jean Carignan tunes till they were panting.

 "The more we go, the better it gets.
 He's playing hard music.
 Music that other fiddlers will spend a lifetime, and never, never be able to play.
 The more we go, I realize that it's Ti-Jean Carignan," Losier told The Sunday Edition's documentary producer David Gutnick.